Are you taking your first steps in the world of animation or looking to master the details to perfect your video?

 2. Crafting the concept: setting the strategy

-Some animation studios might combine this stage with scripting, but I assure you, that approach is not optimal.
-Let's clarify why.
+Some animation studios might combine this stage with scripting, but trust me, that's not the best way to go.

 3. Script